novigit/code-notes/python_notes/gffutils.md

 # remove a particular field from the attributes
 intron.attributes.pop('Name')

+# check if a particular field exists in the attributes
+if 'Name' in intron.attributes:
+    ... do stuff ...
 ```

 ### Get the DNA sequence of a particular gene feature